 "I paint the beauty of the ordinary.
 The sort of beauty most people are only dimly aware of, or don’t notice altogether.

 The impermanence of nature's beauty fascinates me and keeps me in the present moment.
 In the next moment everything will look different and I want to capture the beauty before it slips away.

 I choose to paint with oils in a technique called "alla prima" (Italian, meaning at first attempt).
 It's a perfect technique considering the impermanent nature of my subjects.
 Many times I paint the entire painting in one go.

-My art reflects the deep appreciation I feel for life and for my everyday places.
-I want to raise awareness of the quiet beauty in our everyday places.
-It’s available every day in every season .”
+My art reflects the deep appreciation I feel for life.
+I wish to raise awareness of the quiet beauty in our everyday places.
+It’s available every day in every season.”